Can not allocate log, archival required

 It looks weird?
 Yes, it does.
 For newer versions of database (10g onward), there's no need to start archiving separately.
 It will do it automatically.
 As an experienced DBA, I think you should know this in order to do more troubleshootings.

 If you fell into this case, this message is truly an error.
 You have to fix it.
-Because nobody can move a muscle in this database until the archival is back.
+Because nobody is able to move a muscle in this database until the archival is back.

 B. Temporary IO bottleneck